mathieuhuet/IoT-Battery-Monitoring/README.md

 Start the server from the `/server` folder with `npx nodemon index.js`

-Before starting the client side, verify that the first line in all five files in the `client/src/Services` folder are assigned the right IP address (remove this line when done developing and change the first line of those 5 files to `'http://10.8.0.11:3030/emc'`)
+Before starting the client side, verify that the first line in all five files in the `client/src/Services` folder are assigned the right IP address (this is only while this app is in development)

 Start the client side with `npm start`